asagi4/comfyui-prompt-control/README.md

 # Other integrations
 ## Advanced CLIP encoding
-Note: `perp` is not supported by `PCEncodeSchedule`

 You can use the syntax `STYLE(weight_interpretation, normalization)` in a prompt to affect how prompts are interpreted.

-Without any extra nodes, only `perp` is available, which does the same as [ComfyUI_PerpWeight](https://github.com/bvhari/ComfyUI_PerpWeight) extension.
+If you use `PCEncodeSchedule` or `PCEncodePrompt`. advanced encodings are available automatically.

-If you have [Advanced CLIP Encoding nodes](https://github.com/BlenderNeko/ComfyUI_ADV_CLIP_emb/tree/master) cloned into your `custom_nodes`, more options will be available.
+For the legacy nodes, you need to have [Advanced CLIP Encoding nodes](https://github.com/BlenderNeko/ComfyUI_ADV_CLIP_emb/tree/master) cloned into your `custom_nodes` for more options will be available.

 The style can be specified separately for each AND:ed prompt, but the first prompt is special; later prompts will "inherit" it as default.
 For example: